 Most types.
 You might want to check the package just to be sure that you can freeze them.
 If you can’t, then it will most likely be indicated on the package.

 You should never freeze sausages that have already been frozen and then defrosted.
-Just the way it is will all kinds of food.
+Just the way it is with all kinds of food.
 You should NEVER freeze food that was already defrosted!

 The kind of sausages I freeze most of the time are bratwurst or brats; they are the typical German ones, and I live in Germany.
 And if you like bratwurst, learn how to cook Brats in the Oven or Brats on the Stove.
 Or make some Brats in the Air Fryer.

-Other ones you can freeze are Italian sausages, smoked ones (like Cabanossi or kielbasa), semi-cured, or pre-cooked ones like Wiener, Frankfurters, and hot dog sausages.
+You can freeze Italian sausages, smoked ones (like Cabanossi or kielbasa), semi-cured or pre-cooked ones like Wiener, Frankfurters, and hot dog sausages.

 How to cook pre-cooked frozen sausages?